radharaniede1981-sudo/rentals/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Support

-For support and questions:
-- Email: support@renthub.com
-- Phone: 1-800-RENT-HUB
-- Help Center: Available in the application

 ## 🙏 Acknowledgments

 - Shadcn UI for the beautiful component library